Hitachi Data Systems: Corporate affairs

-The corporate headquarters are in Santa Clara, California, with business offices in the United States, Australia and New Zealand, Canada, Latin America, Europe, Middle East, and Africa.
+The corporate headquarters are in Santa Clara, California, with business offices in the United States, Australia and New Zealand, Canada, Latin America, Europe, the Middle East, and Africa.

-Corporate culture, social responsibility and work environment
+Corporate culture, social responsibility, and work environment

-The culture of Hitachi Data Systems is influenced by the founding values of the parent company, Hitachi Ltd., those being Wa (harmony, trust, and respect), Makoto (integrity, sincerity, honesty), and Kaitakusha-seishin (pioneering spirit and challenge).
-Hitachi Data Systems was recognized by Ethisphere Magazine in 201115 as one of the World's Most Ethical Companies.
-The company has active Corporate Social Responsibility (CSR) programs including a means for employees to recommend and request a grant for a non-profit organization.
-Hitachi Data Systems works with the Hitachi Foundation and other Hitachi entities to support philanthropic enterprises around the world.
+The culture of Hitachi Vantara is influenced by the values of Hitachi: wa (harmony, trust, and respect), Makoto (integrity, honesty), and kaitakusha-seishin (pioneering spirit and challenges).

-Hitachi Data Systems participates in "Best Places to Work" lists globally, achieving a position on FORTUNE Magazine's “100 Best Companies to Work For” list for 3 consecutive years running, 2012, 2013 and 2014 and was ranked No. 8 in FORTUNE's list of top-paying companies.
+Hitachi Data Systems appeared in Fortune magazine's "100 Best Companies to Work For" list in 2012, 2013 and 2014 and was ranked No. 8 in the Fortune list of top-paying companies in 2012.
 Chief Executive Magazine gave HDS a ranking of No. 16 in its “40 Best Companies for Leaders” list for 2012.
 Hitachi Data Systems was recognized among the "Best Companies to Work For" in France and Poland in 2011.
 In 2010 Hitachi Data Systems was accredited by the Best Companies organization in the United Kingdom.